Table of Contents

 Everted laryngeal saccules

-When soft tissue called laryngeal saccules located inside the dog’s larynx were pulled into the trachea or windpipe, it may obstruct airflow.
+When soft tissue called laryngeal saccules located inside the dog’s larynx are pulled into the trachea or windpipe, it may obstruct airflow.

 Symptoms of Brachycephalic Obstructive Airway Syndrome (BOAS)